What is a Medical Resident?: A Complete Guide

 • And more

 Residents practice medicine under the supervision of an attending physician.
-Much of the day is spent following the lead of senior doctors and taking notes.
-If a patient is aware a resident would like to perform a procedure and the patient agrees, residents are allowed to do so under supervision.
+They spend much of the day following the lead of senior doctors and taking notes.
+If a patient is aware that a resident would like to perform a procedure and the patient agrees, residents are allowed to do so under supervision.

 How To Become a Medical Resident